mandraga/SombreroBms/README.md

 - Powered from the battery pack.
 - 10 to 18 batteries.

-You can follow the development on www.sombrerobms.com
+You can follow the development at www.sombrerobms.com